ualberta-rcg/public/scheduling/questions-and-answers.md

    - Wait for the job to be allocated after it is allocated answer the following questions
      * Look at the command line you are on.
      * Which node are you on? *hostname*
-     * Print and look at all the slurm variables. `printenv | grep SLURM`
+     * Print and look at all the slurm variables: `printenv | grep SLURM`